ajoldham/syslog-ng/README.md

 docker-compose up
 ```

-Notes:  You may need to disable/allow a local firewall to receive UDP 514 DNS requests in Docker.
+Notes:  You may need to disable/allow a local firewall to receive UDP 514 Syslog requests in Docker.